atsb/Doom64EX-Plus/README.md

 Use the Visual Studio solution and project files provided in the `Windows` directory of the repository for both 32-bit or 64-bit builds.

+## Vita

+Install the VITASDK and compile with `make all -f Makefile.vita` to build the vpk files.

 ## Nintendo Switch

 Install the devkitpro and compile with `make all -f Makefile.ns` to build the nso and nro files.